Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

 \subsubsection{Generators from $2\Z$}

-The only generators left to consider are those of the form $(0,b) \in S'$ for $b$ even.
-Fix such a $b$.
+The only generators left to consider are those of the form $(0,b)$ for $b$ even.
 In our treatment of these, we will often work in one $\Z$-orbit at a time.
 We therefore start by establishing a key lemma in the setting of $\Z$-actions.
-For this, we'll start with a purely combinatorial game.
+For this, we start with a purely combinatorial game.

 Suppose we have a finite graph consisting of a single path $v_0,\ldots,v_l$ of length $l$, where $v_i$ and $v_j$ are adjacent if and only if $|i - j| = 1$.
 Suppose the vertices of this path are labeled with two colors, say 5 and 6.
 In one \textit{move}, we are allowed to pick two adjacent vertices of the same color, and change both of their colors.
 Some examples of moves are shown in Figure \ref{fig:game}.